Answers to Our Most Frequently Asked Questions

 What do stairlifts cost?

 You must look at three separate components.
 The price of the lift, the cost to install it properly & safely, and the cost of the manufacturer & dealer fully supporting your purchase over time.
 The least expensive option may appear to be buying a lift on the Internet and finding a handy individual to install it.
 But if this fails it may turn into the most expensive option.
 A new straight stair-lift with no special options or issues – properly installed – typically ranges from about $3,000 to over $4,000, with extra options adding additional cost.
 Curved lifts or double lifts, of course, all cost more.
 Although the cost is significant – the cost per use – or compared to the alternatives – may not be.

 Should I buy a used lift to save money?

 If one is available that is an option.
 But ask about the warranty and if replacement parts would still be available for this model and for how long.
 Much of the cost of a stairlift relates to the installation and support, so quality used lifts may only be 20% less than new lifts.
 It makes no sense to buy an older used lift only to discover the first time it has a problem you cannot get it fixed.

 What should I expect from the person I talk to?

-Your initial discussion on the phone and in person should be focused on providing you the information you need, rather than getting you to buy something.
-On the phone, if you can describe your stairway and the user, normally you should be able to be given an idea of the costs of a standard lift.
+Your initial discussion, both over the phone and in-person should be focused on providing you all the information you need, rather than getting you to buy something.
+On the phone, if you can describe your stairway and the user, you should be able to get an accurate idea of the costs for your individual stairway.
 During a visit, you should be given information on the best options for your situation.
-You should never be pressured in any way or told there are “special prices” only if you buy Now.
+You should never be pressured in any way or told there are “special prices” only if you “Buy Now”.